openedx/frontend-plugin-framework/README.rst

 Default Content
 ```````````````

 The component that is wrapped by a Plugin Slot is referred to as the "default content".
-In order to render the content,
+In order to render this content,
 the ``keepDefault`` boolean in the slot should be set to ``true``.
 For organizations who aren't using the Plugin Slot
-(and thus don't define the slot via JS config), keepDefault will default to ``true``, thus ensuring that the developer
+(and therefore aren't defining a slot via JS config), ``keepDefault`` will default to ``true``, thus ensuring that the developer
-experience doesn't change other than having a Plugin Slot wrapper around the component.
+experience isn't affected; the only change to note is that the component is now wrapped in a Plugin Slot.

-To use the Wrap or Modify operation on default content, the ``widgetId`` you would use to refer to the content is ``defaults_contents``.
+If you need to use a plugin operation (e.g. Wrap, Hide, Modify) on default content, the ``widgetId`` you would use to refer to the content is ``defaults_contents``.

 Note: The default content will have a priority of 50, allowing for any plugins to appear before or after the default content.